amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/experiments/alife-2020/analysis/README.md

 ## Script descriptions

+Please excuse the haste in which many of these scripts were written...

 ### Data aggregation scripts

 Scripts for aggregrating data from completed jobs (submitted using the slurm scripts in [../hpcc/](../hpcc/)):